genfuru011/Portfolio/README.md

 npm run dev
 ```

-4. Open your browser and visit `http://localhost:5173`
+4. Open your browser and visit `http://localhost:8787` (default for Wrangler dev)

 ## Development